michaelrommel/dotfiles/README.md

 There are two variations: minimal and full

-**Minimal**: uses mise to install the nightly version and uses its internal package manager and installs only very few modules, like: treesitter, lsp-config, mason and oil as well as a contrast color theme.
+**Minimal**: uses mise to install the nightly version and uses its internal package manager and installs only very few modules, like: treesitter, lsp-config, mason, conform and oil as well as a contrast color theme.

 **Full**: compiles bob as the neovim version, installs nightly and a full configuration with around 40 modules for code formatting, auto brackets, jumping etc. as well as debugger support via nvim-dap.